 Dec 3, 2013, 8:00 AM, Posted by Paul Tarini

 What happens when you engage patients in research?
-That’s a question the Pioneer Portfolio is exploring with grants to Sage Bionetworks and PatientsLikeMe to build online, open-source platforms that give patients the opportunity to contribute to and collaborate on research.
+That’s a question RWJF is exploring with grants to Sage Bionetworks and PatientsLikeMe to build online, open-source platforms that give patients the opportunity to contribute to and collaborate on research.